Kneckter/DiscordRoleBot/README.md

 "clearEvery5min" - This is an array of strings for the channel the bot will clear messages from every 5 minutes.
 "clearWeeklyOnThursday630" - This is an array of strings for the channel the bot will clear messages from at 6:30a on Thursdays only.
 "clearMonthlyAtMidnightDay1" - This is an array of strings for the channel the bot will clear messages from at midnight on the first day of the month only.
+"restoreRoleOnJoin" - This is a string to enable the feature that restores a user's temp roles if they leave and rejoin the server.
+"blockManualRoles" - This is a string to enable the feature that will remove roles that were manually added so only the ones with database records are kept.
+"blockTheseRoles" - This is an array of strings for the role IDs that the blockManualRoles feature will check for manual assignments.
+Leave the array blank to watch all roles.
 ```

 # LAUNCHING IT